Welcome to the WEA for 2015! Our Term 4 programme is now available on this website, and in the City Libraries.

 Rolleston Avenue Car Park: $3.10 per hour, 30 spaces

-Free parking for up to 3 hours is available in the Botanic Gardens Car Park accessed from the Armagh Street bridge.
+Free parking for up to 3 hours is available in the Botanic Gardens Car Park accessed from Riccarton Avenue.

-There is free parking on the west side of Cranmer Square, likely to be available when attending weekend or evening courses.
+Free parking also on the west side of Cranmer Square, likely to be available when attending weekend or evening courses.

-Another idea: park outside the four avenues and catch one of the buses that go along Durham Street and Montreal Street.
+Another idea: park outside the Four Avenues and catch one of the buses that come into the bus exchange.

 Please note: If you are paying via the internet it is important we still receive an Enrolment Form to register your enrolment